SamTusick/Portfolio-Website/dev-notes.md

 ### Projects Page

-- [ ] Display 3–5 projects with title, tech stack, and description
+- [ ] Display all projects with title, tech stack, and description
 - [ ] Use flex/grid layout
 - [ ] Placeholder GitHub/demo buttons